 Since KidsAndCars.org began tracking data, over 900 children have died from heatstroke inside vehicles.
 2018 was the worst year in history with a total of 52 children that died in hot cars.
 Additionally, KidsAndCars.org documented 62 pets that died in hot cars in 2018, though many of these cases go undocumented so the number is likely much higher.

-The resqme™ emergency escape tool is a valuable resource for these types of emergencies.
+The resqme™ emergency escape tool is a window breaking and seat belt cutting emergency tool.
 Every driver should have one.
 The resqme™ tool hooks right on your keychain.

 KidsAndCars.org makes them available for a small donation at: https://www.kidsandcars.org/product/resqme-emergency-tool/Posted on Friday, March 1st, 2019 at 7:46 pm in category Uncategorized